netgroup-polito/frog4/docs/README_INSTALL.md

 * in case you install the OpenStack domain orchestrator on the same machine where you installed the Broker, you do not have to clone again the [DoubleDecker](https://github.com/Acreo/DoubleDecker-py) repository.
 However, you have to apply the patch (as described in the OpenStack domain orchestrator repository) and install it again;
 * when setting the configuration file, set this line https://github.com/netgroup-polito/frog4-openstack-do/blob/master/config/default-config.ini#L68 so that it points to the broker previously installed;
 * when setting the configuration file, this line https://github.com/netgroup-polito/frog4-openstack-do/blob/master/config/default-config.ini#L69 must be set so that it points to a local file containing the key to be used on the message bus.
 Particulrarly, it must point to the file `public-keys.json` generated before.
 Of course, if you are installing the FROG4-orchestrator on a different machine than that running the broker, you have to copy the `public-keys.json` on the new machine;
 * the OpenStack domain orchestrator uses the the Datastore to keep the network function templates.
-Then, you have to set this line https://github.com/netgroup-polito/frog4-openstack-do/blob/master/config/default-config.ini#L98 to thatit points to the Datastore previously installed.
+Then, you have to set this line https://github.com/netgroup-polito/frog4-openstack-do/blob/master/config/default-config.ini#L98 so that it points to the Datastore previously installed.

 ### SDN domain orchestrator